-And that’s what this Vegan Meal Prep with Black Beans & Rice is all about.
-It’s me saying, meal prep, I see you, and I am going to make some healthy vegan dinners ahead of time, portion them out into cute little meal prep containers and feel virtuous when this new, organized version of myself makes an appearance at dinner time.
+And that's what this Vegan Meal Prep with Black Beans & Rice is all about.
+It's me saying, healthy meal prep, I see you, and I am going to make some vegan dinners ahead of time, portion them out into cute little meal prep containers and feel virtuous when this new, organized version of myself makes an appearance at dinner time.

-It’s a basic recipe that you can feel really good about, because it’s super healthy, full of protein, low in fat and tastes delicious, especially with a hefty dollop of Green Sauce.
+This Black Beans and Rice Meal Prep is a basic recipe that you can feel really good about, because it's super healthy, full of protein, low in fat and tastes delicious, especially with a hefty dollop of Green Sauce.

 Best Meal Prep Containers

 Before you make a start on your new-self, meal prepping journey, make sure you have some suitable containers.
 My favourite type of container for vegan meal prep recipes and for storing leftovers, is glass.

 There are all sorts of glass meal prep containers on the market.
 With a divider, with multiple dividers, with no dividers.
 I personally find a lot of them ok for a small lunch portion, but too small for dinner, so make sure you check how much they hold prior to buying them.

 I have a big appetite and need a good sized portion, so I found that for me, the best meal prep containers had no dividers and were a nice, roomy 34oz in size.
 My exact ones are no longer available but these are similar.

 Glass containers like this aren't necessary for meal prep though.
 You can use any old containers.
 But, they do make it more fun, and seeing all of those neatly stacked, identical containers in the fridge when you open it, makes you feel like a bit of a super organized domestic god or goddess.
 And that's kinda nice!

 Here are the ingredients you need to make Vegan Meal Prep with Black Beans & Rice: